Nuclear Medicine Residency Program

 Since our department does not offer internships, we do not participate in the National Residency Matching Program for the PG-I year of training.
-We do participate in the match at the PG-II level, and and typically offer one position to begin in July typically on alternating years.
-All residents must be licensed to practice medicine in the State of California by the end of their PG-II year.
+We do participate in the match at the PG-II level, and typically offer one position to begin in July on alternating years.
+Within 6 months of starting the program, the resident is required to obtain the Postsecondary Training License (PTL) legislated by the State of California.

 Graduates of international medical schools must comply with restrictions imposed by the Medical Board of California and be eligible for or be licensed to practice in California.
-Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, CA 95815, telephone (916) 263-2382.
+Information concerning licensure is available from the Division of Licensing, Medical Board of California, 2005 Evergreen Street #1200, Sacramento, CA 95815, phone: 916-263-2382.

 All applications must be submitted via the Electronic Residency Application Service (ERAS).
-An application for a position should be submitted preferably no later than November 1st for NM2 and NM3 pathways.
+An application for a position should be submitted preferably no later than November 1st for NM2 pathway (completion of a residency in internal medicine or neurology qualifies for a 2-year residency to get ABNM certification) and NM3 pathways (completion of a radiology residency qualifies for a 1-year residency (basically like a fellowship) to get ABNM certification.
+All our combo NM/DR residents are technically doing the NM3 pathway in reverse).
 Personal interviews are granted by invitation only.